 - Construction Details

 For a visual breakdown of the Nike React Metcon Turbo and its performance, check out my video review below.
-Also, check out the TF2 cross-training shoe calculator for further help finding your perfect pair of training shoes.
+If you’re interested in the latest, make sure you also check out my Nike Metcon 7 Detailed Review.

 Who Should Buy the Nike React Metcon Turbos?